Coffee Mornings

 The Famous Hatley Quiz

-The first Saturday evening in February has become the regular date for ‘The Famous Hatley Quiz’ – a pub-style quiz for all the family for teams of up to six going through ten rounds of ten questions plus a ‘table’ round.
+The first Saturday evening in February was the regular date for ‘The Famous Hatley Quiz’ – a pub-style quiz for all the family for teams of up to six going through ten rounds of ten questions plus a ‘table’ round.
+The Covid pandemic put an end to that – but it has been revised in the form of Valentine’s Pub Quiz, taking place on Saturday, 11th February 2023 in the village hall (with a licensed bar) at 7.00 pm.

 There is, though, a twist at the end – the winning team, in addition to each member receiving a bottle of wine, gets to set and present the following year’s quiz.